Criticism of Yahoo: Shi Tao

 In September 2005, Reporters Without Borders reported that in April 2005, Shi Tao, a journalist working for a Chinese newspaper, was sentenced to 10 years in prison by the Changsha Intermediate People's Court of Hunan Province, China (First trial case no. 29), for "providing state secrets to foreign entities".
 The "secrets" were a brief list of censorship orders he sent from a Yahoo!
-Mail account to the Asia Democracy Forum before the anniversary of the Tiananmen Square protests of 1989.
+Mail account to the Asia Democracy Forum before the anniversary of the 1989 Tiananmen Square protests and massacre.

 The verdict as published by the Chinese government stated that Shi Tao had sent the email through an anonymous Yahoo! account, that Yahoo!
 Holdings (the Hong Kong subsidiary of Yahoo) told the Chinese government that the IP address used to send the email was registered by the Hunan newspaper that Shi Tao worked for, and that police went straight to his offices and picked him up.

 In February 2006, Yahoo!
 General Counsel submitted a statement to the U.S. Congress in which Yahoo! denied knowing the true nature of the case against Shi Tao.
 In April 2006, Yahoo!
 Holdings (Hong Kong) was investigated by Hong Kong's Privacy Commissioner for Personal Data.

 On 2 June 2006, the union representing journalists in the UK and Ireland (NUJ) called on its 40,000 members to boycott all Yahoo!
 Inc. products and services to protest the Internet company's reported actions in China.

 In July 2007, evidence surfaced detailing the warrant which the Chinese authorities sent to Yahoo! officials, highlighting "State Secrets" as the charge against Shi Tao.
-The warrant requests "Email account registration information for huoyan1989@yahoo.com.cn, all login times, corresponding IP addresses, and relevant email content from February 22, 2004 to present."
-Analyst reports and human rights organizations have said that this evidence directly contradicts Yahoo!'s testimony before the U.S. Congress in February 2006.
+The warrant requests to provide "all login times, corresponding IP addresses, and relevant email content from February 22, 2004, to present." for email ID "huoyan1989" Analyst reports and human rights organizations have said that this evidence directly contradicts Yahoo!'s testimony before the U.S. Congress in February 2006.

 Yahoo! contends it must respect the laws of governments in jurisdictions where it is operating.